KailaniBailey/IBM-Data-Science-Professional-Certificate/08. Data Visualization with Python/README.md

 # Data Visualization with Python
+Course 8 of 10 in the IBM Data Science Professional Certificate
 ## About This Course
 > One of the most important skills of successful data scientists and data analysts is the ability to tell a compelling story by visualizing data and findings in an approachable and stimulating way.
 In this course you will learn many ways to effectively visualize both small and large-scale data.
 You will be able to take data that at first glance has little meaning and present that data in a form that conveys insights.<br><br>
 > This course will teach you to work with many Data Visualization tools and techniques.
 You will learn to create various types of basic and advanced graphs and charts like: Waffle Charts, Area Plots, Histograms, Bar Charts, Pie Charts, Scatter Plots, Word Clouds, Choropleth Maps, and many more!
 You will also create interactive dashboards that allow even those without any Data Science experience to better understand data, and make more effective and informed decisions.<br><br>